Bipolar-Games/Raycast-System/README.md

 ### Objects configuration
 1. **Layer** - preparing a special layer for detected objects is not mandatory and raycasted objects might be on _Default_ layer as well.
 However it is a good practice to create a separate layer for purposes of being detected as raycasted or interactive objects.
 2. **Raycast Collider** - every raycasted object needs a collider to be detected.
 After setting a desired layer (chosen in point 1) on colliders game object, component [RaycastCollider](https://github.com/Kosmik123/Raycast-System/blob/master/Scripts/RaycastCollider.cs) must be added.
 Raycast Collider represents one collider of the object, as the object might use multiple colliders.
 3. **Raycast Target** - another component which must be added to raycasted object.
+The [RaycastTarget](https://github.com/Kosmik123/Raycast-System/blob/master/Scripts/RaycastTarget.cs) component represents the raycasted object and it's logic.
+It should be added to game object where all other logic related scripts are to fully benefit from TryGetComponent method.
+Preferably it should be added to ancestor of Raycast Colliders.
+Raycast Target can be inherited from, for example to contain cached logic component, to make referencing it easier instead of using TryGetComponent